-If you are visiting Paris for the first time, you might be asking yourself what is the best area to stay in Paris.
-Of course, the best area (arrondissement) of Paris for you depends on whether you are traveling alone, with kids or family, for nightlife, sightseeing, history, shopping, restaurants, local ambiance or a little bit of everything.
+There is no absolute best area to stay in Paris.
+The best area (arrondissement) of Paris for you depends on whether you are traveling alone, with kids or family, for nightlife, sightseeing, history, shopping, restaurants, local ambiance or a little bit of everything.

 Here is a quick reference guide: